Postdoctoral Research Fellow

 To view the full advert, Click Here.
 To submit an application, please go to UCL Jobs

 If the links do not work, access the UCL Jobs page and search for the job ref 1872051 (https://www.ucl.ac.uk/work-at-ucl/search-jobs)

-A Research Technician position is available to contribute to studies aimed at unravelling the mechanisms that lead to synaptic dysfunction and degeneration in neurodegenerative diseases.
-The technician will be based in our laboratory at UCL main campus.
-We are primarily focused on understanding how dysfunction in Wnt signalling contributes to synaptic dysfunction and synapse degeneration in Alzheimer’s disease.
-The applicants will use a range of cellular and electrophysiological approaches.
+Applicants are invited to apply for a research technician post to join our dynamic research team at UCL working on the mechanisms that contribute to synaptic dysfunction and degeneration in Alzheimer’s disease (AD).
+The applicants will use a range of transcriptomic/proteomic approaches, cell-imagining and electrophysiological techniques.
 The candidates will have access to state-of-the-art imaging facilities and will have the opportunity to collaborate with scientists in the ARUK Drug Discovery Institute at UCL and the Francis Crick Institute.
-Applications are now closed.

-Most PhD students can join the lab by enrolling in one of UCL’s distinguished 4-year PhD programmes, such as the 4-year PhD Programme in Neuroscience or the UCL Birkbeck MRC Doctoral Training Programme.
+Most PhD students can join the lab by enrolling in one of UCL’s distinguished 4-year PhD programmes, such as the UCL Birkbeck MRC Doctoral Training Programme.
 If you are not eligible for these programmes, or would like to make an informal inquiry prior to making an application, please get in touch.